Elizabeth819/GPT4Video-cobra-auto/README.md

   - For ChapterAnalysis, in the code, change the video path and fi/fpi directly at the end of the script.

 ## Run Instructions Frontend:
-  - Linux shell: sudo apt install npm; npm install
+  - Linux shell: sudo apt install npm; npm install, npm install next
   - navigate to the COBRA folder and "npm run dev" to start the dev server
   - if there is a nextjs error, delete the .next folder from the file directory.
   - to run in production npm run build, and then npm start: npm run dev